Traffic Fatalities Rise By 14% In 2015

 More Driving Means More Crashes

 Some experts suggest that the economy may have something to do with the increase in accidents.
 The National Safety Council partly attributes the jump in fatalities to the fact that people are driving more because gas is cheaper.
 On average, gas prices are down 30% from 2014.

 There are also more commuters on the road heading to work, since the U.S. economy has been steadily adding jobs throughout 2015.
 More cars means a greater chance of collision.

-The accident lawyers at our firm aren’t quick to dismiss the role distracting devices may be playing in this statistic.
+The personal injury lawyers at our firm aren’t quick to dismiss the role distracting devices may be playing in this statistic.
 Despite many states banning texting while driving, Americans are addicted.
 Distracted driving has already taken several lives this year.
-That is why Schultz & Myers Law Firm has joined in the campaign for Americans – especially teens – to #JustDrive.
+That is why Schultz & Myers Personal Injury Lawyers has joined in the campaign for Americans – especially teens – to #JustDrive.

 Insurance Companies are Ready to Fight

 This statistic is no doubt taking a toll on the insurance companies’ checkbooks, and they’re not liking it.
 More and more, we’re seeing insurance companies send out adjusters within 24 hours of the report of an accident.